yifu0529/github.io/Pages/publications.md

 ---
 layout: publications
 permalink: /publications/
-title: publications
+title: Publications
 description: A summary of my publications in reversed chronological order.
-My google scholar profile is <a href="https://twitter.com/yifu0529"> here.</a>
+My google scholar profile is <a href="https://twitter.com/yifu0529"> here.</a>.
+I am a reviewer of IEEE transactions of power systems, sustainable energy and smart grids.
+I am happy to review works in the relevant fields.

 years: [1967, 1956, 1950, 1935, 1905]
 nav: true
 nav_order: 1